ParisaSattar/UNICA_Sleep_HRV_Software_SourceCode/README.md

 Hypno_Type2: Each sleep epoch includes a start time and end time for each sleep phase.
 Hypno_Type3: All sleep epochs have a fixed duration of 30 seconds.

-If you use these code or part of these code please cite ""
+If you use these code or part of these code please cite "Sattar, P., Baldazzi, G., Puligheddu, M., & Pani, D. (2025).
+The UNICA sleep HRV analysis tool: an integrated open-source tool for heart rate variability analysis during sleep.
+Physiological Measurement, 13(1), 015008."